StevenD24/Taskflow-AI/README.md

 - **Headless UI:** A set of completely unstyled UI components, is integrated into the application to provide accessible and customizable building blocks.
 These components adhere to best accessibility practices, ensuring an inclusive user experience for all.

 ## Deployment and Accessibility
-Trello 2.0 GPT-4 is deployed on Vercel, a state-of-the-art platform known for its speed, reliability, and simplicity.
+Taskflow AI is deployed on Vercel, a state-of-the-art platform known for its speed, reliability, and simplicity.
 The application is accessible worldwide, offering a seamless experience for users across different devices and locations.
-Whether you're accessing it from your desktop, laptop, or mobile device, Trello 2.0 GPT-4 is ready to empower your task management journey.
+Whether you're accessing it from your desktop, laptop, or mobile device, this application is ready to empower your task management journey.

 To provide a truly immersive and interactive experience with the application, I have taken the initiative to deploy the application on Vercel.
 This strategic deployment ensures that you can engage with the app in a live environment, enabling you to explore its extensive range of features firsthand.